Catherine P. Fulford, Ph.D.

 The Office of Faculty Development and Academic Support.
 (1990).
 Grant for curriculum development. $500.

 The Center for Instructional Development and Services, Florida State University.
 (1990).
-Grant for dissertation research, Included a computer search and reproduction of current literature on compressed speech; production, editing, and typesetting of audio scripts; professional production, compression, and duplication of audiotapes; and provision of published text materials. $2,500.
+Grant for dissertation research, included a computer search and reproduction of current literature on compressed speech; production, editing, and typesetting of audio scripts; professional production, compression, and duplication of audiotapes; and provision of published text materials. $2,500.

 Grant Produced Creative Works As Principal Investigator